$\Omega$-bounds for the partial sums of some modified Dirichlet characters: Introduction.

 where

 \end{theorem}

-It is not difficult to see that if $\sum_{n\leq x}a_n\sim (\log x)^N$, then the Riesz mean of order $k$ of this sequence is a polynomial $P(\log x)$ of degree $N+k$.
+It is not difficult to see that if $\sum_{n\leq x}a_n\sim (\log x)^N$, then the Riesz mean of order $k$ of this sequence is asymptotically equal to a polynomial $P(\log x)$ of degree $N+k$.
 Therefore, the result above says that Theorem \ref{Teorema principal} is optimal in the Riesz mean context.

-From an analytic point of view, the Riesz mean behaves more and less as the C\'esaro mean, and in the context of modified characters, Duke and Nguyen \cite{duke_riesz} considered the content of Theorem \ref{Teorema riesz} in the case that $|S|=1$.
-Their results allowed them to state that there exists a $\pm 1$ sequence with bounded C\'esaro ``\textit{discrepancy}'', in contrast with the infinity discrepancy of Tao \cite{taodiscrepancy}.
+From an analytic point of view, the Riesz mean behaves more or less as the C\'esaro mean, and in the context of modified characters, Duke and Nguyen \cite{duke_riesz} considered the content of Theorem \ref{Teorema riesz} in the case that $|S|=1$.
+Their results allowed them to state that there exists a $\pm 1$ completely multiplicative function with bounded C\'esaro ``\textit{discrepancy}'', in contrast with the infinite discrepancy of Tao \cite{taodiscrepancy}.
 Our result above treats the case $|S|>1$.
-The new problem that didn't appeared in the case $|S|=1$, is that each Euler factor in \eqref{equacao F} produces a periodic number of simple poles at the line $Re(s)=0$ whose contributions to a Perron integral of the corresponding Riesz mean is roughly at most
+The new problem that didn't appear in the case $|S|=1$, is that each Euler factor in \eqref{equacao F} produces a periodic sequence of simple poles at the line $\re(s)=0$.
+The contribution of these simple poles to a Perron integral of the corresponding Riesz mean is roughly at most

 The convergence of this sum is, therefore, connected to the problem of how well the numbers $\log p /\log q$ can be approximated by rational numbers.

 A parameter of irrationality of an irrational number $\alpha$ is the exponent $\mu(\alpha)$ defined as the infimum over the real numbers $\eta$ such that the inequality